 Once your team becomes competitive, you may wish to purchase goals for them to practice with.
 Because goalball goals are specialized for the sport and the demand is small, they can be cost prohibitive.
 Several teams have produced low-cost goals using PVC.
 The dimensions of the goals can be found in the goalball rules on the International Blind Sports Association website.

 Now that you know how to play and what is required, we want to help you find a team to join!
 There are goalball teams and programs across the country of varying ages and levels of intensity.
-Contact Kevin Brousard, Membership Manager at USABA, to find a program or team near you; email@example.com or 719-866-3019.
+Contact Linda Welborn to find a program or team near you at email@example.com.
 To confirm you meet the vision requirements to play goalball at a competitive level, you will need to become nationally classified.
 Vision requirements and application procedures can be found here.

 U.S. Association of Blind Athletes serves as the National Governing Body for the Paralympic sport of Goalball.

 Elite men’s and women’s goalball teams normally consist of six athletes but compete in teams of three.
 Both U.S. National Goalball Teams have a roster of six athletes each with two alternates.
-Both U.S. men’s and women’s goalball teams competed in the Rio 2016 Paralympic Games after qualifying at the 2014 Goalball World Championships in Finland.
-In Rio, the U.S. Men’s team took silver and the U.S. Women’s team took bronze.
+Both U.S. men’s and women’s goalball teams competed in the Tokyo 2020 Paralympic Games where the women’s team won the silver medal and the men’s team participated in the bronze-medal game.

-If you aspire to play for Team USA on the goalball court at the Toyko 2020 Paralympic Games, get involved with a local team in your area, compete in at least one regional goalball tournament (four per year) and the annual Goalball National Championships.
+If you aspire to play for Team USA on the goalball court at the Paris 2024 Paralympic Games, get involved with a local team in your area, compete in at least one regional goalball tournament (four per year) and the annual Goalball National Championships.
 Be sure to let your coach and teammates know about your goals so they can help and support you in your endeavors.

 Team USA Mobile Coach instructional videos